 Many people are familiar with this type of solenoid.
 A coil made of wire is wrapped around movable metalcore that is used to pull or push a mechanical device.
 It is used in a variety of spaces, mostly in early appliances.

 The switching mechanism is helpful to complete the circuit which allows the current to flow.
-Linear Solenoid is used exclusively in the automobile industries and for opening and closing high-security doors and in-car and bike starter motors.
+Linear Solenoid is used exclusively in the automobile industry and for opening and closing high-security doors and in-car and bike starter motors.

 #5.
 Rotary Solenoid Coil: